TorchSim/torch-sim/README.md

 ## Citation

 A manuscript is in preparation.
-Meanwhile, if you use TorchSim in your research, please [cite the Zenodo archive](https://zenodo.org/records/15127004).
+Meanwhile, if you use TorchSim in your research, please [cite the Zenodo archive][zenodo].